Frequently Asked Questions

 Some of these blend into my academic interests, but I'm teaching myself to play the piano and guitar, and I enjoy playing video games and watching movies.
 Crocheting, knitting, and baking are also stress relievers for me, and I try to learn at least one new stitch and recipe every year.
-I also enjoy running, although I've yet to experience a runner's high.
+I also enjoy running and weightlifting, and I'm teaching myself calligraphy and Chinese chess.

 Where do you see yourself in 10 years?

 I'm just trying to get through this year.

 If I have another question for you, where can I ask it?

 I have a Contact page set up for that!
 Feel free to drop me a line.